khalid-hussain/shaheen/chap19.md

 Badr said, "I will not refuse your request but I am sure that your writing won't be more effective than your tongue."

-Badr Bin Mughira clapped his hands.
+Badr bin Mughira clapped his hands.
 A soldier entered inside.
 Badr said, "Take him away and make preparations for his accommodation in a secure room.
 Take care of his food, drink and rest.
 Grant him the facility of writing but there should be no carelessness in guarding him."